 Our profitability could vary depending on our ability to predict and price for benefits, claims and other costs including, but not limited to, medical and dental costs, disability claims and the frequency and severity of property claims.
 This ability could be affected by factors such as inflation, changes in the regulatory environment, changes in industry practices, changes in legal, social or environmental conditions, new treatments or technologies.
-Political or economic conditions can also affect the availability of programs on which our business may rely to accurately predict benefits and claims.
+Political or economic conditions can also affect the availability of programs (for example, the Social Security disability program) on which our business may rely to accurately predict benefits and claims.
 The inability to accurately predict and price for benefits, claims and other costs could materially adversely affect our results of operations and financial condition.